lgi-onehealth/ph-datasets/docs/usage.md

 ---------------------------------------------
 ```

-Once you determine the key of the dataset you want to download, you can run the workflow with the following command:
+In the second step, one uses the key of the dataset they wish to download to tell the workflow which data to retrieve.
+Assuming you decided on the `SC2-voivoc` dataset, this is done with the following command:

 ```bash
 nextflow run lgi-onehealth/ph-datasets --key SC2-voivoc [-profile <conda|docker>]
 ```

+!!!
+Note
     The `-profile` portion is optional.
 You should use it if you don't have all the tools installed in your `$PATH`.

 ## Update the workflow